 - Send messages via an email marketing platform

-- Make posts on social media platforms
+- Make posts and stories on social media platforms

 - Enlist a committee

 - Create a social media event

 Before you jump into promoting your event, consider the purpose of your event and the demographic characteristics of likely attendees.
 Narrowing your audience will help you choose the most effective ways to reach them.
 Would they be interested in the event based upon their:

 - Identity – Do attendees have a specific trade, career, school affiliation, job status or other defining characteristic?

 - Interests – Is this event geared toward people with certain hobbies (gaming, crafts, talents, etc.), activities such as sports, yoga or community service?

 - Geography – Is the event geographically-specific — such as a virtual happy hour for local chamber of commerce members?
 If not, anyone who speaks the same language can attend!
 There are time zone considerations though if registrants are spread across different zones.
 It will be important to be clear in your communications regarding the time zone the gathering will be conducted from.